unparagoned/cloudtuya/README.md

 ## Get Started

 - Install [Node.js](http://nodejs.org/)
-- Clone Repository
+- Clone repository
-- `cd` to Repository folder
+- `cd` to repository folder
 - Run `npm i`
 - Create a `keys.json` file (see example below)
 - Run `node example.js`

-This will turn off the first device you've set up in Tuya / Smart Life.
-Also a `devices.json` file will get created with a list of all your devices and it's state.
+This example will turn off the first device you've set up in Tuya / Smart Life.
+Also a `devices.json` file will get created with a list of all your devices and it's current state.

 ## Example Files